sustrik/libdill/man/tcp_listen.md

 # RETURN VALUE

-In case of success the function returns 0.
+In case of success the function returns newly created socket.
 In case of error it returns -1 and sets **errno** to one of the values below.

 # ERRORS